tryolabs/toti-challenge-tryolabs-latam/docs/challenge.md

 * Due to the way the API tests are built, we're unable to use FastAPI's startup event or `lifespan` method for initializing the API, which is the recommended way of loading the model on startup.
 The way the tests for the API are built, the API startup methods don't get invoked and the API doesn't get initialized.
 To circumvent this, we initialize the model directly on the `api.py` script, which is undesirable.

 * `pydantic` was used to define the input schema and the input validations.
 A custom exception handler needed to be built for the `RequestValidationError` so that a status code 400 is returned instead of the default 422 "Unprocessable Entity".
 The change was made to fit the tests provided for the API.

+## API deployment

+The goal of this step is to deploy the API on a public endpoint.
+To complete it, we will first build a Docker image that runs the server with the API and then deploy that Docker image to GCP.

+### Docker image

+The provided Dockerfile was completed so that the image is built and the API is started when the image runs inside a container.

+In order to use a Python version similar to the one used throughout the development, we change the base image to be the `3.9-slim`.
+This is a more lightweight base image and it is closer to the the version used during development (`3.9.4`).

+### GCP